 If you do hold a first board meeting, section 248 of the Companies Act 2006 requires that minutes of all proceedings at the meeting, and all future board meetings, are recorded and kept for at least 10 years.
 You should store these with the rest of your company’s records (including your company’s statutory registers) at the company’s registered office or SAIL address (if applicable).

-If you form your company through us and choose either our Print, Privacy, or Premier Packages, we’ll provide you with a completed set of minutes for your first board meeting for you to sign once your company has been registered.
+If you form your company through us and choose either our Print, Privacy, or Complete Packages, we’ll provide you with a completed set of minutes for your first board meeting for you to sign once your company has been registered.

 Open a business bank account